tammymendt/avro-test/README.md

 and prints the result.

 `flume.properties` is an example configuration for a [Flume](https://flume.apache.org/) agent consuming avro serialized events from Kafka and storing them to a file with a `.avro` extension.
 This Flume agent has not been successfully tested yet.

+`avro_spark.py` is a script that uses [Spark](http://spark.apache.org/) to read a file containing data serialized with Avro.